Flybuys (Australia): Criticism

 Flybuys has been criticised regarding the effort required to collect enough points to gain a reward.
 For many years, no rewards were available for fewer than 11,000 points, leading critics to claim that $55,000 was required to be spent to gain a reward with a value of around $100.
-However, since 2006, awards have been available from 2,500 points, and it is now as low as 1,200 points (streaming new release movies).
+However, since 2006, rewards have been available from 2,500 points, and it is now as low as 1,200 points (streaming new release movies).

 Flybuys also attracted concerns regarding privacy of information, and the ability for the operators to track members’ shopping habits.
 In 1994, Flybuys adopted a privacy policy based on OECD principles under which it advised members that it might use personal information, such as name, age, gender, employment status and age of family members, "for marketing, planning, product development, research, Flybuys account administration and fraud and crime prevention and investigation."
 Flybuys varied this policy in 2006 to enable information to be passed to Coles Group and National Australia Bank, the owners of the program, unless directed otherwise by members.
 In 2009, Flybuys' responsible privacy practices were recognised with the conferring of an Australian Privacy Award.